-Resources to help facility and property management professionals run more efficient buildings and facilities.
+Resources to help economic development and site selection professionals connect with new places and locations.
 The archive for Friday Funny articles.

 Ever since computers became part of the workplace, users have struggled to keep their machines up and running.
 So what's a user to do?
 Call tech support.
 Easier said than done, as illustrated by this collection of "real" tech support nightmares.

 Guests at Treehotel, which offers rooms incorporated into their natural surroundings, may need more than the most accurate satellite system to find their rooms in the sky.

 Napo films feature characters in the world of work, faced with safety issues.
 Using a cartoon style and wordless language, they blend education, cultural neutrality, and humor.

 What happens when the activities of a madcap group of overworked, frustrated architects is chronicled in the form of an old fashioned black and white comic strip?
 The result is a clever Web offering called Architexts.
 While originally created for the amusement of architectural professionals, some facility managers (and others in related fields) may also find it humorous.

 The Silver Spring, MD-based headquarters building of the Discovery Channel has experienced an upgrade in honor of its "Shark Week" programming—the structure was transformed into a gigantic shark.